Web-Hulk/react-ts-django-tournament-bracket-generator/README.md

 13. Consider to implement something like blog posts on the main page of the tournament

-14. Think about simple navigation between pages in the FC24 application
+14. Think about how to manage group stages [Frontend]

+15. Think about how to manage knockout stage [Frontend]